bsc-loca/SafeSU/tb/software_tests/PerformanceMonitoringServices/README.md

 ## Description

-Performance monitoring application for the SELENE platform [https://gitlab.bsc.es/selene/selene-hardware](https://gitlab.bsc.es/selene/selene-hardware) that uses two submodules the SafeSU and executes in a bare-metal environment.
+Performance monitoring application for the SELENE platform [https://gitlab.com/selene-riscv-platform/selene-hardware](https://gitlab.com/selene-riscv-platform/selene-hardware) that uses two submodules the SafeSU and executes in a baremetal environment.

 ### Execution description

-Cores 1-5 will run the specified test(Matrix multiplication) in a `while(1)` loop.
+Cores 1-5 will run the specified test (Matrix multiplication) in a `while(1)` loop.
 Core0 instead will run the same test, before starting the execution will configure the SafeSU according to the configuration specified in `./source/safesu_example/test_utility.h`.
 Once configured will enable the SafeSU counters will execute its test the amount of specified iteration and then disable the SafeSU and print the values of those counters.